G4Q95/AutoShortsWebApp/docs/Scene-Component-Refactoring-Part-Three.md

 - ✅ Updated tests to ensure compatibility
 - ✅ Completed implementation with all necessary functions and state
 - ✅ Enabled feature flag in .env.local
+- ✅ All tests passing successfully with the new implementation
+- ✅ Code fully committed to the repository

 ## VideoPlayer Extraction Implementation

-The extraction of the video player functionality from the SceneComponent has now been completed.
+The extraction of the video player functionality from the SceneComponent has now been completed and deployed to production.
 The implementation follows these key approaches:

 1. **Bridge Pattern**: The `SceneVideoPlayerWrapper` acts as a bridge between the `SceneComponent` and existing media components like `SceneMediaPlayer` and `ScenePreviewPlayer`.